Webinar instructions will be emailed before the date of the webinar.

 Eric O. Pempus, FAIA, Esq., NCARBDesignPro Insurance Group-A Wichert Insurance Agency

-Eric O. Pempus, is Risk Manager for Architects & Engineers at DesignPro Insurance Group.
-Mr. Pempus has been a risk manager for more than 18 years.
-He has experience in architecture, engineering, land use, law and professional liability insurance, and a unique and well-rounded background in the construction industry.
-Prior to risk management, he has 25 years of experience in the practice of architecture and engineering, and as an adjunct professor teaching professional practice courses at the undergraduate and graduate levels for the last 35 years.
-As a Fellow of the American Institute of Architects and AIA National Ethics Council 2021 Chair, he has demonstrated his impact on architectural profession.
-He has presented numerous loss prevention and continuing educational programs to design professionals in various venues across the United States and Canada.
+Mr. Pempus has been a risk manager for more than 18 years, with experience in architecture, engineering, land use, law and professional liability insurance, and a unique and well-rounded background in the construction industry.
+Prior to risk management, he had 25 years of experience in the practice of architecture and engineering, and as an adjunct professor teaching professional practice courses at the undergraduate and graduate levels for the last 35 years.
+As a Fellow of the American Institute of Architects and AIA National Ethics Council 2021 chair, he has demonstrated his impact on architectural profession.
+He is a licensed architect, attorney and property and casualty insurance agent.

 Jennifer SkulskiPrincipal of Skulski Consulting LLC